In Uncrewed Test, Boeing's Starliner Capsule Fails To Reach Space Station

 Boeing says the capsule, which is carrying 600 pounds of cargo as a dress rehearsal for a possible mission with astronauts next year, has reached a stable orbit, but not at the correct altitude to dock with the station.

+"We trained extensively for this type of contingency and had we been on board there, there could have been actions that we could have taken," said NASA astronaut Nicole Mann.
+She's slated to fly on the first crewed Starliner mission next year.

+"That's why you have test pilots on board, especially for these early missions," she said.
+"We are looking forward to flying on Starliner we don't have any safety concerns.

-The test is part of NASA's $6.8 billion Commercial Crew program to launch humans from the U.S. and end a nearly decade-long reliance on the Russian space agency for rides to the station.
+The test is part of NASA's $6.8 billion Commercial Crew program to launch humans from the U.S. and end a nearly decadelong reliance on the Russian space agency for rides to the station.
 Currently, NASA astronauts hitch a ride on Soyuz capsules.

 Boeing is going head-to-head with SpaceX, which conducted a successful docking of its Dragon capsule with the station in March.
 SpaceX could send astronauts on Dragon as soon as the spring.

-Note: A previous version of this story misspelled Joel Montalbano's last name as Montoblano.